 exclude_tree= is meant to if a

 depth= argument is used (which it is in the theme).
-So prior to 3.9.0 excluding more than one hierarchy from the menu only actually worked because of a bug in a WordPress function, and hierarchies still cannot be collapsed because of the same bug (though you probably wouldn't want to anyway).
+So prior to 3.9.0 excluding more than one hierarchy from the Navbar was only possible by exploiting a bug in a WordPress function.

 exclude= bug remained in WordPress meaning hierarchies could not be collapsed in the theme, though whether you would want to do this is another matter.
 The outstanding bug was reported (by me), confirmed by developers, and a patch created for it.
 The original defect report doesn't indicate that the patch was ever applied to a release, so it is possible the bug remains.

 The next six options select the background colour for the three levels of the Navbar.
 For the first level the default background is Scout Teal, changing to Scout Purple when highlights.
 For the second level the colours are Scout Green and Scout Navy, and for the third level the colours are Scout Red and Scout Pink.
 The foreground colour is always white.

 The remaining option is for the colour of unused 'slots' in the top level of the Navbar.
 The default is Scout Teal to give a solid bar across the page.
 It is worth mentioning that choosing white is also quite reasonable for the empty slots as then there is an empty space between the main menu and the 'Login' / 'Logout' button (if it is used).
 So you get a different look.

 The next two options control whether the 'Shop' menu entry is shown and allows the URL to be specified.
 The default is to show a Shop entry and link it to the Scout Store (formerly known as ScoutSHOPS).
 The 'target' attribute is no longer deprecated in HTML so the theme lets you specify one (e.g.

 _blank) if that is how you like to do things.